 4. Remove the news feed when you are trading

-If you do not know how to use it, you are definitely better off without it.
+If you do not know how to use it, your newsfeed becomes noise, and you are better off without it.

 5. “All in, all out” Trade Management

-6. Use only one day trading setup
+6. Use only one trading setup - keep it simple

 Choose only one trading setup from this list.
 And learn to use it well.